Skip to content

 • Service provider oversight: List all third-party vendors who handle client data (cloud storage, tax software providers, payroll services) and confirm they maintain adequate safeguards.

-• Incident response plan: Define the steps your firm will take in the event of a data breach, including client notification procedures and IRS reporting obligations.
+• Incident response plan: Define the steps your firm will take in a data breach, including client notification procedures and IRS reporting obligations.

 • Employee training: Document how and how often staff receive security awareness training.